 RandomPortals (1.12) implements vertical End portals and lateral Nether portals with a focus on configurability and allows modpack authors to define their own portal types.

-For modpacks, check out RandomConfigs (1.10-1.14 Snapshot) which allows you to set default configurations, gamerules, difficulties, world borders.
+For modpacks, check out RandomConfigs (1.10-1.14) which allows you to set default configurations, gamerules, difficulties and world borders.

 Most mods from LightChocolate (which is very outdated at the moment) like Dynamic Surroundings and Mo' Villages are nice additions to vanilla Minecraft.
 There are also many other cool vanilla-style mods such as Sound Filters and FindMe.
 Maybe I'll get around to compiling a list of them some day.